-On July 13, 2021, NEXT Financial entered into a regulatory settlement for excessive trading in which NEXT was censured, fined $750,000 and required to certify that it has implemented supervisory systems and procedures reasonably designed to address the issue.
+On July 13, 2021, NEXT Financial entered into a regulatory settlement for excessive trading.
+In the settlement, the regulator censured, fined $750,000 and required NEXT to certify that it has implemented supervisory systems and procedures reasonably designed to address the issue.
+If you believe you have a potential claim, call 1-866-817-0201.

 The trading issues stem from unsuitable short-term trading of mutual funds and municipal bonds in customer accounts and over-concentration of customer accounts in Puerto Rican municipal bonds.
 Without admitting or denying the findings, the NEXT consented to the sanctions and to the entry of findings that it failed to establish, maintain and enforce a supervisory system, including written supervisory procedures, reasonably designed to detect and prevent unsuitable short-term trading of mutual funds and municipal bonds in customer accounts and over-concentration of customer accounts in Puerto Rican bonds.